peter1123581321/curricula2019/README.md

 # curricula2019

-for any questions please contact: peter [dot] garscha [at] gmail [dot] com
+for any questions and a full database dump please contact: peter [dot] garscha [at] gmail [dot] com

 work in progress